 Discover 5G benefits through our business and industrial use cases

-Alyson Edmunds, Head of Digital Innovation at O2, discusses a number of compelling business and industrial use cases for 5G that we have been working on
+Alyson Edmunds, Head of Digital Innovation at O2, discusses a number of compelling industrial and 5G business use cases that we have been working on.

 Elizabeth, what response did the initial approach to FTSE 100 companies get?

 So, I joined the 5G project team soon after Mark Evans wrote to the FTSE 100 companies, and we spent the following 6-12 months in workshops with around forty organisations, not exclusively FTSE 100 but many of our largest business customers, exploring applications of 5G across a broad range of customers and business sectors.

 Did you uncover similarities among the challenges that organisations wanted to address?

 I think it’s fair to say that although the potential applications for 5G were extremely wide ranging, the benefits tended to fall into one of three broad categories: driving operational efficiencies, safeguarding and empowering employees, and creating more personalised, interactive experiences.

 There were those that will rely on new or additional technology like Machine Learning (ML) and Artificial Intelligence (AI) in order to deliver substantial 5G business benefits.
 Then there were challenges that require the high speed and the low latency that 5G offers – the obvious example here is remote operations and autonomous vehicles.
 And finally, there were the cases where 5G improves, or makes faster, what is already possible using existing networks.

 We often hear people talk about the need for businesses to improve their customer experience.
 What are the sorts of 5G business use cases that demonstrate how 5G might help?